wei-chen-li/wei-chen-li.github.io/content/post/convex-lyapunov-search/index.md

 ### Known Lyapunov function
+<a name="sec:roa-with-known-lyapunov"></a>

 In this section, we assume that the Lyapunov function is known exactly.
-This assumption is not overly restrictive, as several methods provide explicit Lyapunov functions.
+This is not necessarily a bad assumption, as several methods provide explicit Lyapunov functions.
 For example, in a closed-loop system with an LQR controller, the cost-to-go function serves as a Lyapunov function.
 Alternatively, we can linearize a system at its equilibrium point, yielding the linearized system matrix $\mathbf{A}$.
 The solution $\mathbf{P}$ to the Lyapunov equation

 $$
 \mathbf{A}^\top \mathbf{P} + \mathbf{P} \mathbf{A} = -\mathbf{Q}